Skip to Content

 For example, video games stimulate an increase in midbrain dopamine to help store and recall information, according to a 2014 article in the journal of Learning, Media and Technology.

 Prodigy Education offers adaptive game-based learning through Prodigy Math and Prodigy English.
-Teachers can create classrooms, track student progress and deliver custom questions through plans and assignments.
+Teachers can create classrooms, track student progress and deliver custom questions through assignments.

 You can create and sign into your free teacher account today.